rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 [drawbacks]: #drawbacks

 * The `Request` api is being added purely to help with this function.
-This will likely need some design work to make it more generally applicable, hopefully as a struct in `core::any`.
+This will likely need some design work to make it more generally applicable, hopefully as a struct in `core::any`. **Update**: this API might also be useful for `std::task::Context` to help pass data to executors in a backend agnostic way.
 * The `context` function name is currently widely used throughout the rust error handling ecosystem in libraries like `anyhow` and `snafu` as an ergonomic version of `map_err`.
 If we settle on `context` as the final name